vKutik/taxi-project/README.md

     * configure Tomcat

 2. MySQL
-    * run script from _resource/init_db.sql file_ to get all tables
+    * Run script from _resources/init_db.sql file_ to get all tables.
     * In _/util/ConnectionUtil.java_, change the **URL**, **MYSQL_DRIVER**, **USERNAME** and **PASSWORD** properties to those which you specified when installing MySQL.

-3. change absolute path to file logger
+3. Сhange absolute path to logging file in `resources/log4j2.xml`.

-4. After starting tomcat, go to _http://localhost:[your port]_ that you specified when configuring Tomcat, click "Register", to add a new driver.
+4. After starting tomcat, go to _http://localhost:[port]_ that you specified when configuring Tomcat, click "Register", to add a new driver.